msa-em/nanocartography/nanocartography.md

 ![](./images/image33.png)

-Figure 25: Unknown calculator illustrating how to tilt along g-vectors or Kikuchi lines to build unknown crystal maps using a) a single line, b) additional lines. c) The provided movie shows how this works in practice.
+Unknown calculator illustrating how to tilt along g-vectors or Kikuchi lines to build unknown crystal maps using a) a single line, b) additional lines. c) The provided movie shows how this works in practice.